 - Wire (optional)

-Mini Paper Pumpkins
+Mini Paper Pumpkins With Cricut

 Cut out your templates.
-You will have the leaves, stem and pumpkin.
+You will have the leaves, stem, and pumpkin.

 To get started making the pumpkin, you are going to choose one of the points and add glue.
-Overlap the point with one next to it and repeat the process with all 7 sides of the pumpkin.
+Overlap the point with one next to it and repeat the process with all seven sides of the pumpkin.
 For the last piece, it may not come together perfectly (don’t worry, pumpkins aren’t perfect anyway).
-Give it a little squeeze to make contact in the center and it will pop back up.
+Give it a little squeeze to make contact in the center, and it will pop back up.
 Set aside to make room for the stem.

-Your stem piece should be about 6 inches long and 1 ½ inches wide.
+Your stem piece should be about 6 inches long and 1 ½ inch wide.
 Use your fingers to roll the paper all the way up until you achieve the desired thickness for your stem.
 You can add glue while rolling the paper to make sure it stays tight and won’t unroll.
-I like to make the top a little uneven so to look more like a stem rather than a piece of paper, but that is optional.
+I like to make the top a little uneven so as to look more like a stem rather than a piece of paper, but that is optional.

 Add glue to each leaf and the stem area and press it onto the top center of the pumpkin.
 Press your leaves down because that’s going to stabilize the stem.
-Give it a little push down and it will pop back up.
+Give it a little push down, and it will pop back up.
 This will help the glue make good contact.

 The mini pumpkin is all finished!
 Enjoy!

-Extra Large Paper Pumpkin
+Extra Large Paper Pumpkin Craft